Is it time to Ghost instead of Wordpress?

 Is the publishing platform ready for prime time?

-Check their own example: Ali Abdaal — a page they themselves advertise as an example of a Ghost setup, on the Ghost.org homepage.
+Check Ghost.org’s own example: Ali Abdaal — a page they advertise as an example of a great Ghost setup, on the Ghost.org homepage.

 Have you ever happened upon a page that loads slower?